KirillDS/games/README.md

 # games
-Projects that are mainly games
+Small projects that are based around games.